haroldgc/codingsre/_posts/2023-03-06-ansible-fundamentals.md

 + become_method: hot to become the other user. sudo is the default.
 + become_user: target remote user.
 + become_ask_pass: if password should be asked for when escalating.
++ private_key_file: The path to the SSH private key file that Ansible will use to authenticate with the remote hosts.

 ## localhost